orbitalchicken/Roadmap/README.md

 GNOME/GTK
 ---------
-	extend Canonical patch to all DE for gnome-calculator (menubar regression) evince downgraded to 3.6 (menu + UI regressions) file-roller downgraded to 3.6 (menubar)
-	gnome-disk-utility downgraded to 3.0.2 (UI regression)
-	gnome-system-log downgraded to 3.4 (menu + UI) gnome-system-monitor downgraded to 3.6 with system tab removed (menu + UI)
+	[Fixed in git] extend Canonical patch to all DE for gnome-calculator (menubar regression) [Fixed in git] evince downgraded to 3.6 (menu + UI regressions) [Fixed in git] file-roller downgraded to 3.6 (menubar) [Fixed in git] gnome-disk-utility downgraded to 3.0.2 (UI regression) [Fixed in git] gnome-system-log downgraded to 3.4 (menu + UI) [Fixed in git] gnome-system-monitor downgraded to 3.6 with system tab removed (menu + UI) [Fixed in git] gedit icon in about dialog gedit generic name in menu
+	gnome-terminal resets position / crashes when cinnamon restarts

 Mint Tools
 ----------